clasp-developers/cvm/FASL.md

 * New instructions `protect` and `cleanup` for implementing `cl:unwind-protect`.
 * Redundant indexing in FASLs is eliminated, reducing complexity and saving space.
 * Character encoding in FASLs changed from UTF-32 to UTF-8.
-* FASL function names and docstrings are changed from a mandatory field to optional standard attributes: "name", "docstring" respectively.
+* FASL function names, docstrings, and lambda lists are changed from mandatory fields to optional standard attributes: "name", "docstring", and "lambda list" respectively.

 ## 0.12